 When dealing with a toxic relationship, it’s important to stay calm and firm during interactions and remember that you are not at fault, nor are you responsible for others’ actions or feelings.
 You can’t control anyone else, just yourself.
 You deserve to be treated with respect.

 The parent-child bond can be one of the strongest in life.
 Even if a parent is toxic, separating from them may lead to a sense of loss or sadness because things were not as you wished they would be.
 Be sure to take care of yourself emotionally.
 A licensed mental health professional can be an excellent resource to help you heal and navigate relationship challenges.
 Please reach out for help—compassionate and effective therapy is available through ReGain.
 A licensed therapist can help you create healthy boundaries and take care of yourself.

-“Dr Bown has made significant impact in our lives and She is always giving honest advice and we feel she genuinely cares about our family.
-She is a valued treasure that we are grateful for in our lives :)”
+“Dr. Bown has made a significant impact in our lives, and She is always giving honest advice, and we feel she genuinely cares about our family.
+She is a valued treasure that we are grateful for in our lives :).”

 “Yumi is amazing and a perfect fit for us.
-Just having one video session help our family so much in so many ways.
-He responses are on point and we value it greatly.
+We just have one video session to help our family so much in so many ways.
+His responses are on point, and we value them greatly.
 I can’t thank her enough for all she has continued to do to strengthen our family.
-I would recommend her to the world that’s how amazing she is.”
+I would recommend her to the world.
+That’s how amazing she is.”